eclab/grains/808/README.md

 ### Computational Power

 As you increase the number of triggers (to say, 4 or 5), Mozzi will start to struggle to keep up.
 You might occasionally got a little click.
-You can reduce the clicks by reducing the CONTROL_RATE from 64 to something less, but the drum machine will start to get sloppy in its response to triggers.
-It's already really sloppy as it is: 64 means that it checks for triggers only 64 times a second, or every 15 ms.
+You can reduce the clicks by reducing the CONTROL_RATE to as low as 64, but the drum machine will start to get sloppy in its response to triggers: 64 means that it checks for triggers only 64 times a second, or every 15 ms.

 ### A note about the DIGITAL OUT Pin